 North Phoenix Preparatory Academy is a public charter school authorized by the State Board for Charter Schools.
-It is accredited by the American Academy for Liberal Education.
+It is accredited by the American Academy for Liberal Education and by the North Central Association Commission on Accreditation and School Improvement (NCA CASI), the Northwest Accreditation Commission (NWAC) and the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI) approved by the Cognia Global Commission.

 North Phoenix Preparatory Academy is a non-profit 501 (c) (3) corporation governed by a Governing Board of Directors and is a part of the Great Hearts network of academies.
-Great Hearts academies contract with Great Hearts Arizona, a non- profit management organization, to support its members schools with curriculum, data management, faculty orientation and professional development, human resources services, business management (such as accounting), special education services, standard policies and procedures, and the development of funding and facility opportunities.
+Great Hearts academies contract with Great Hearts Arizona, a non- profit management organization, to support its member schools with curriculum, data management, faculty orientation and professional development, human resources services, business management (such as accounting), special education services, standard policies and procedures, and the development of funding and facility opportunities.

-In 2020-2021, Great Hearts operates, in addition to the Academy, 20 other classical, liberal arts schools in the metropolitan Phoenix area.
+In 2021-2022, Great Hearts operates, in addition to the Academy, 21 other classical, liberal arts schools in the metropolitan Phoenix area.